AkilTDixon/Notes/README.md

 **WORK IN PROGRESS**

 To-Do:
-  Renaming collections
+  -Renaming collections
-  Handling trashed items and collections
+  -Handling trashed items and collections

 Incorporates TipTap's Simple-Editor for text editing and formatting